OldManUmby/DND.SRD.Wiki/index.md

 This is an adaptation of the D&D 5E SRD available in Markdown (.MD) for export other publishing formats.

-**The Systems Reference Document (SRD)** contains guidelines for publishing content under the Open-Gaming License (OGL).
+**The Systems Reference Document (SRD)** contains guidelines for publishing content under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode) (“CC-BY-4.0”).
 The [Dungeon Masters Guild](http://dungeonmastersguild.com/) also provides self-publishing opportunities for individuals and groups.
 The OGL and Dungeon Masters Guild offer different kinds of publishing opportunities.
 For an overview of the programs, please visit the official [Wizards SRD page](http://dnd.wizards.com/articles/features/systems-reference-document-srd) to compare the programs.

 **Why Markdown format?** Markdown is a lightweight markup language with plain text formatting syntax created by [John Gruber](https://daringfireball.net).
 It is designed so that it can be converted to HTML and many other formats using any number of various Markdown editors.
 Markdown is often used to format readme files, for writing books, blogs and messages, or to simply create rich text using a plain text or markkdown editor.